Tools of the trade: How I communicate at GitHub (and why)

 • Who: Entire team, occasionally extended stakeholders

-• Why: If issues track state at the task level, projects track state at the project level - what’s on deck, what’s in flight, what’s done, who’s working on what, etc. When using issues (instead of cards) to track work, projects have all the benefits of issues, but offer a perspective one level of abstraction up.
+• Why: If issues track state at the task level, projects track state at the project level - what’s on deck, what’s in flight, what’s done, who’s working on what, and so on When using issues (instead of cards) to track work, projects have all the benefits of issues, but offer a perspective one level of abstraction up.

 Discussions